vatpac-technology/sops/docs/aerodromes/classc/melbourne.md

 #### Taxiway Y Apron Taxi Lanes
 The apron off taxiway Y has been amended to include two separate taxi lanes: APN8 and APN9, capable of facilitating simultaneous pushbacks from aircraft at Pier F and Pier G.

 The majority of simulators will still have the old apron layout with a single taxi lane between the two piers.
-Controllers should be wary of the potential for collision if simultanous pushback approval is given to aircraft in this area.
+Controllers should be wary of the potential for collision if simultaneous pushback approval is given to aircraft in this area.

 ## Separation
 ### Reduced Runway Separation